 Pregnancy – hypothyroidism in pregnancy is a serious issue and an estimated 2.5% women have some form of it.
 But hormone changes may make it difficult to assess.
 It can have serious intellectual and developmental defects in the baby; that’s why testing every 6-8 weeks during pregnancy is usual; however, it is a serious problem in developing countries.

-Production of excess thyroid hormone is hyperthyroidism.
 Stress is one of the key causes of hyperthyroidism.
-However, it is less common than hypothyroidism.
+However, it is less common than in hypothyroidism.
+The risk of hyperthyroidism is highest for youth and elderly as seen in the population distribution below.

-High levels of iodine can cause thyroid dysfunction by shutting down the glands completely.
+Very high levels of iodine can cause thyroid dysfunction by shutting down the glands completely.

 The recommended daily allowance (RDA) of iodine is approximately 150 microgram per day.
 One tablespoon of iodine salt contains almost 300 microgram.